2017 Brickyard 400: First stage

-Kyle Busch led the field to the green flag at 2:46 p.m.
+Kyle Busch led the field to the green flag at 2:46pm.
 The first caution of the race flew when Corey LaJoie spun out and hit the wall in Turn 3.
-Minutes later, the race was red-flagged due to lightning in the area, as well as a downpour, that lasted 1 hour, 47 minutes and three seconds.
+Minutes later, the race was red-flagged due to lightning in the area, as well as a downpour, that lasted 1 hour and 47 minutes.

-The race restarted on lap 18, The second caution flew on lap 31 for a scheduled competition caution.
+Race was restarted at 4:48pm and went green on lap 18, and the second caution flew on lap 31 for a scheduled competition caution.
 During that 13-lap run, Chase Elliott retired from the race with a failed engine.

-The race restarted on lap 35, it went green the remainder of the first stage, ending on lap 51, which was won by Busch.
+The race restarted on lap 35, it went green the remainder of the first stage, which was won by Busch at the end of lap 50.
 The third caution of the race flew to conclude stage one.

 Second stage

-The race restarted on lap 56, Caution flew two laps later for a three-car wreck in Turn 1.
+The race restarted on lap 56, and a caution flew two laps later for a three-car wreck in Turn 1.
 It started when J. J. Yeley spun exiting Turn 1.
 David Ragan spun exiting Turn 1, veered down the track and slammed the inside wall.
 Jeffrey Earnhardt was also collected.

 The race restarted on lap 64, only for debris from Yeley's car to bring out the fifth caution of the race, on lap 72.
 Erik Jones took the lead when Busch committed to pit road.

 The race restarted on lap 76, Dale Earnhardt Jr. and Trevor Bayne made contact, and Earnhardt's car suffered radiator damage that resulted in the sixth caution of the race one lap later.

 The race restarted on lap 80, Ryan Blaney took the lead from Jones going into Turn 1.
 Busch retook the lead on Lap 87 and won the second stage.
 That would bring out the seventh caution to conclude the stage.
 Martin Truex Jr. exited pit road with the race lead.